Skip to main content

-Refocus the office to prioritize consistency, fairness, and procedural justice to build a new foundation of trust and legitimacy among our communities.
-Doing so can open the door to community-wide conversations about policing standards, transparency and inclusiveness, race relations and social equity, so we can truly work toward the mission of better serving all communities in our county.
+Focus the office to prioritize consistency, fairness, and procedural justice to build a foundation of trust and legitimacy among our communities.
+Doing so can open the door to community-wide conversations about policing standards, transparency and inclusiveness, race relations, and social equity, so we can work toward the mission of better serving all communities in our county.

-- Repair the broken relationship between the Board of Supervisors and the Sheriff’s Office.
-Tina will be a Sheriff who once again regularly attends Board of Supervisors meetings and works collaboratively and effectively with all Supervisors, even when they disagree.
+- Improve the relationship between the Board of Supervisors and the Sheriff’s Office.
+Tina will be a Sheriff who regularly attends Board of Supervisors meetings and works collaboratively and effectively with all Supervisors, even when they disagree.

 Implement Reforms to Restore Accountability In the Department

-- Establish clear base metrics to get the Sheriff’s Office in compliance with the federal court order it’s been under since 2013, due to poor health, safety, and mental health conditions in the County jail.
-Every year the Sheriff fails to make the changes mandated by this court order, costing taxpayers millions of dollars.
+- Establish clear base metrics to bring the Sheriff’s Office in compliance with the Hernandez Settlement Agreement it has been under since 2015, due to poor health, safety, and mental health conditions in the County jail.
+Every year the Sheriff fails to make the changes mandated by this court order, it costs taxpayers millions of dollars.

 - Establish a Transformational Change Program like the one Tina implemented in the City of Marina to address staff morale and wellness challenges at the Sheriff’s department.